 The course recommender system would suggest best suitable courses to the new students after making a knowledge base and finding a similar user to them.
 This recommendation should be based on the attributes given by the student and should give the best suitable course.
 The system should also be able to do semantic analysis of the user’s reviews[4].The system considers a set of courses from the dataset as the domain of recommendation .
-Once a class of similar users is found , their recommendation should be shown to the new user .The proposed system should have a User Interface for the new user, where he or she can enter his or her details and search for the course needed and should also contain a User Interface which would show the courses recommended.
+Once a class of similar users is found , their recommendation should be shown to the new user .This approach is unique as for considering the similar users the feature set[4] contains the user attributes along with course reviews given by the existing users.
+The reviews help in determining if a user liked or disliked the course .
+Once the review is analysed using the proposed sentiment analysis algorithm , a rating indicating this like/dislike factor for the existing user can be determined .The courses for which the similar users give a like rating will be chosen for recommendation .
+The proposed system should have a User Interface for the new user, where he or she can enter his or her details and search for the course needed and should also contain a User Interface which would show the courses recommended.The proposed system has difficulty in finding similar users as the existing user’s data needs to be updated, and the clusters or the classes have to be measured with less abstraction than current implementation.

 Clearly explain and write the limitations with the existing course recommendations system……………….

 The purpose of the proposed approach is to recommend the user the best course from a large number of courses available on different sites on the same field of interest.
-It helps the user to save his or her precious time and relieves from overhead to search over the internet about the course.
-One of the limitations with searching and reading thousands of comments and reviews is that they may be discrete and analogous.
-The user (due to human limitations) is not able to search all the sites and all the courses available on a particular topic.
-This gives the potential motivation to design a system which maintains a dataset of users and their reviews on different courses on different sites.
+It helps the user to save their time by avoiding to search about each course over the internet..
+The proposed system maintains a dataset of users and their reviews on different courses on various sites.

 The proposed system analyzes the best course taken by a similar group of users on the basis of their reviews on the courses [1].